japer-technology/github-minimum-intelligence/README.md

   </picture>
 </p>

-### An AI agent that lives in your GitHub Repo
+## An AI agent that lives in your GitHub Repo

-Powered by [pi mono](https://github.com/badlogic/pi-mono) conversation history is committed to git, giving your agent long-term memory across sessions.
+Powered by [pi](https://github.com/badlogic/pi-mono) conversation history is committed to git, giving your agent long-term memory across sessions.
 It can search prior context, edit or summarize past conversations, and all changes are versioned.

 Drop a single `.github-minimum-intelligence` folder into any repo and you have a fully functional AI agent.
 Every GitHub issue becomes a conversation thread.
 The agent reads your message, thinks, responds, and commits its work - all inside your repository.